 Opened in 2018 after an extensive restoration, Mackintosh at the Willow is the reincarnation of the original Willow Tea Rooms, which Charles Rennie Mackintosh designed in 1903 for a Miss Cranston, who owned a number of tearooms at a time when they were a popular alternative to pubs amid a growing temperance movement.

-Visitors can now dine in the painstakingly recreated tearooms, thanks to a team of expert craftmakers whose metalwork, furniture, stained glass, fabrics and other contributions have won the project numerous awards.
+Visitors can now dine in the painstakingly recreated tearooms, thanks to a team of expert craftmakers whose metalwork, furniture, stained glass, fabrics and other contributions have won numerous awards.
 Recognised as the one of the finest examples in the world of a complete Art Nouveau scheme, they are the only surviving tea rooms where Mackintosh had complete design control over both the interior and exterior.
 There is also an interactive visitor centre.

-The Burrell Collection has reopened in its lovely Pollok Country Park setting after a six-year restoration.
-Amassed by the Glasgow-born shipping merchant Sir William Burrell (1861–1958), the 9,000 or so artworks, antiques and artefacts comprise one of the world’s greatest personal art collections.
+The Burrell Collection reopened in its lovely Pollok Country Park setting after a six-year restoration.
+Amassed by the Glasgow-born shipping merchant Sir William Burrell (1861–1958), the 9,000 or so artworks, antiques and artefacts comprise one of the world’s greatest private art collections.
 A believer in free education for all, Burrell gifted it to the City of Glasgow.

 The restoration created over a third more gallery space to show objects which have rarely, if ever, been on permanent display.
 Highlights cover 6,000 years of art history and include: one of the most significant collections of Chinese art in the UK; ancient artefacts such as Roman sculpture and Egyptian pottery; over 200 tapestries which rank among the finest in the world; and paintings by renowned 19th century French artists such as Manet, Cezanne, Degas, Gauguin, Boudin, Corot, Sisley and Daubigny.